 Face masks are an excellent way to maintain beautiful skin, but deciding which one to use—or forking out your savings to get a facial—can often stop you from investing in one.
-However, these treatments are excellent at clearing our pores, cleansing, detoxifying, and hydrating our skin and a great product for home use.
-But which one should you be using?
+However, this is not a product you want to skip… but which one should you be using?

 If you have dry skin, a well-formulated rehydrating or moisturising mask can be a helpful addition to your skincare routine.
 You want a non-drawing mask, to rejuvenate and protect your skin rather than dry it out or inflame it with too much scrubbing.
 If you use a clay mask, instead of mixing it with water, mix it with honey instead.
 This will prevent your mask going dry and tight.
 A face scrub is also helpful it works to get rid of any flaky dead skin.
 Look for masks containing ingredients such as mild Pink & White Clays, Honey, Hyaluronic Acid, Fruit extracts and Coconut for their moisturising properties.

 Beauties with oily skin should stick with an exfoliating or clay mask.
 A clay mask is perfect for oily skin, as it works to draw impurities out of the skin.
 Green clay draw out toxins, soaking up any excess oil.
 It can also tighten pores and dry up blemishes, bringing them to the surface quickly.
 Exfoliating regularly clears congested pores and makes for smooth skin.
 It’s still a good idea to follow with a serum to lock in hydration (with the right skin type oils) or your skin might produce even more oil to compensate.
 Natural exfoliants include clays, white willow bark, lactic acid and fruit acids.
 Herbal ingredients can also be useful such as White Willow Bar, Burdock Root, Comfrey, Sandalwood and Vitamin B3.